jmrware/LinkifyURL/README.txt

 link tags. i.e. Given the input string: 'Go http://test.com here!', the function returns: 'Go <a href="http://test.com">http://test.com"<a> here!'.
-The linkify function does not touch URLs that are already part of a HTML or BBCode link. e.g.
+The linkify function does not touch URLs that are already part of a HTML or BBCode link.

 File Descriptions:
 -----------
  linkify.js
 -----------
 Javascript file containing the linkify() function.
-It also has a few support functions which allow the user to clink on elements of the linkify.html page to linkify their contents interactively.
+It also has a few support functions which allow the user to click on elements of the linkify.html page to linkify their contents interactively.
 Once linkified the script checks to see if the resulting URL links contain any unbalanced parentheses or square brackets and displays the ones which are unbalanced in red.